The top of the invoice shows the basic customer details, including:

-> - Invoice Date – This is the date someone created the invoice.
-Based on system settings, the date can also represent the day the invoice was marked submitted to the customer.
+- Invoice Date – This is the date someone created the invoice.
+Based on “system settings” :https://ipointsolutions.net/manual/1/en/topic/settings-invoices-tab, the date can also represent the day the invoice was marked submitted to the customer.

-> - Sales Rep – The name of the salesperson for this invoice.
-This is inherited from the associated sales order, project, or work order.
+- Sales Rep – The name of the salesperson for this invoice, inherited from the associated sales order, project, or work order.
 With appropriate permissions, you can modify it.

-> - Sales Rep 2 – If the sale has two salespeople, the 2nd user is indicated here.
-A system setting can automatically transfer the Technical Designer as the Sales Rep 2 on invoices.
+- Sales Rep 2 – If the sale has two salespeople, the 2nd user is indicated here.
+A “system setting” :https://ipointsolutions.net/manual/1/en/topic/settings-proposal-options can automatically transfer the Technical Designer as the Sales Rep 2 on invoices.

-> - Commission – If a commission calculation is applied to a named salesperson, clicking on the green commission indicator next to their name will open the commission window.
+- Commission – If a commission calculation is applied to a named salesperson, clicking on the green commission indicator next to their name will open the commission window.
 If the indicator is grey, there are no commissions for this individual.

-> - Location – if your company has multiple locations, this field represents which store a user-generated the invoice from.
+- Location – if your company has multiple locations, this field shows what location generated the invoice.

-> The Item Search button is used to add items to the invoice.
-Clicking the button opens a search window where you can scroll through a list of all the products in the Item Database.
+The Item Search button is used to add items to the invoice.
+Clicking the button opens a search window to scroll through a list of all the products in the Item Database.
 Then, click on a particular item to add it to the last line of the invoice.

-> To narrow down the list to a manageable list of products to choose from:
+To narrow down the list to a manageable list of products to choose from:

-> - Enter a Manufacturer from the first dropdown list.
-This filters the item list to only show products by that manufacturer.
+- Enter a Manufacturer from the first dropdown list to show products by a specific manufacturer.

-> - Enter a Category to narrow the list of items down to specific kinds of parts.
+- Enter a Category to narrow the list of items down to specific kinds of parts.
 The category list is dynamic and will display only categories that match the manufacturer selected above.

 - The Type field narrows the list even further.
 This list is also dynamic, showing types of equipment that match the manufacturer and category previously selected.